 And they come in a variety of styles:

-And there’s even 2 types of in-feed ad forms.
+And there are even 2 types of in-feed ad forms.

 The Offer is exactly that: an ad that announces you have something special for your target audience, such as a free travel size product with the purchase of select body wash.

 Users will get an email notifying them to use their offer before it expires too, much like how businesses send out emails for their in-store only coupon codes.

 Speaking of which, there are three types of offers you could create: